 The popularity of using digital platforms during the COVID-19 crisis is increasing (Ratten, 2022).
+The global spread and use of the internet contribute to the development of digital payments (Alkhowaiter, 2020).
 COVID-19 served as a catalyst for adopting and increasing the use of digital technology (Amankwah-Amoah et al., 2021).
-Xia et al. (2022) found that companies with a high level of digital finance recovered more quickly and experienced fewer losses.
+(Xia et al., 2022) found that companies with a high level of digital finance recovered more quickly and experienced fewer losses.
 Digital finance increases corporate resilience by helping reduce financing frictions.
 COVID-19 has substantially accelerated the adoption of FinTech platforms in payments (Tut, 2020).
 The global spread and use of the internet contribute to the development of digital payments (Alkhowaiter, 2020).

 From a risk control perspective, banks gain technological abundance by utilizing the latest technology (Newman et al., 2015), improving risk control capabilities and management efficiency (Cheng & Qu, 2020), and increasing bank diversification in reducing credit risk (Sheng, 2021).
 Recent research by Duan et al., (2021) shows that systemic risk in banks around the world has increased due to the impact of the pandemic and this risk is mitigated by factors including bank regulations, ownership structure, and informal institutions.
-The COVID-19 pandemic intervened in monetary policy, containment measures, and relaxed restrictions on bank and FinTech share prices, this had an impact on banks' decisions to manage their risks (Kakhkharov & Bianchi, 2022).
+The COVID-19 pandemic intervened in monetary policy, containment measures, and relaxed restrictions on bank and FinTech share prices, this had an impact on banks' decisions to manage their risks (Kakhkharoy & Bianchi, 2022).